cloud-ark/kubeplus/README.md

 ## KubePlus Kubernetes API Add-on

 Kubernetes API set is comprised of built-in and Custom Resources.
 KubePlus API add-on simplifies building platform workflows in Kubernetes YAMLs leveraging these APIs.
 It offers kubectl plugins that simplify adoption of Custom Resources.
-It also offers cluster-side component for additional value-add for building and modeling secure and robust platform workflows.
+It also offers cluster-side component for building and modeling secure and robust platform workflows.

 KubePlus is being developed as part of our [Platform as Code practice](https://cloudark.io/platform-as-code).

 ## Summary

 Kubernetes Custom Resources and Custom Controllers, popularly known as [Operators](https://coreos.com/operators/), extend Kubernetes to run third-party softwares directly on Kubernetes.
-Teams adopting Kubernetes assemble required Operators of platform softwares such as databases, security, backup etc. to build the required application platforms.
-KubePlus API add-on simplifies creation of platform level workflows leveraging these Custom Resources.
+Teams adopting Kubernetes assemble required Operators of platform softwares such as databases, security, backup etc. to build their Kubernetes-native application platform stacks.
+KubePlus API add-on simplifies creation of platform workflows leveraging Custom Resources in such stacks.

 The primary benefit of using KubePlus to DevOps engineers/Application developers are: